life00/tiny-photographer/README.md

 ### Configuration
  * `storage` is where snapshots are being stored
  * `target` is what to snapshot
- * `interval` is the inteval of snapshots deletion/"lifetime"
+ * `interval` is the interval of snapshots deletion/"lifetime"
  * `display` is how the snapshot names would look like using GNU date
 ### Example
 You make the cron run Tiny Photographer every hour and set the interval to 24.
 This means that if the snapshot was created today at 12:00, it will be deleted tomorrow at 12:00 if cron would run all of the 24 times.
 It is recommended to set multiple Tiny Photographers on different intervals.